mrk21/neobundle-cmd/README.md

 #### list

-This command will enumerate the Vim plugins by the NeoBundle which is described the `vimrc`.
+This command will enumerate the Vim plugins by the NeoBundle which is described the bundle file.
 It equals the `:NeoBundleList` vim command.

 ```bash